soeirosantos/vault-gcp-backend-terraform/README.md

 # Vault as a GCP Broker Laboratory

 The purpose of this lab is to show how we can use Vault acting as a broker to manage GCP service accounts.
-We are going to use Terraform (TF) to keep the configuration.
+We are going to use Terraform to keep the configuration.
 It gives more visibility on our infrastrucutre and makes the change management process clearer.
 Since we can have all the TF configurations versioned in the VCS, changes can be rolled out through the CI/CD pipelines upon